+00:52:01 Kandice Sharren Huh!
+Very

+(co-host)

+00:52:02 Reese Irwin Yes!
+He act

+z cool!

-00:52:01 Kandice Sharren (co-host) Huh!
-Very cool!
-00:52:02 Reese Irwin (guest) Yes!
-He actually said that it paralleled his own life, and he was a little amazed [both laugh].
+tually said that it paralleled his own life, and he was a little amazed [all laugh].
 Yeah, so, you can imagine, I was simultaneously shocked, and really excited, that Elizabeth Newbery was co-publisher of the game Life!
 [Kandice laughs].
 Yet, she was still unknown.
-I justI had a moment with that.
-00:52:28 Kandice Sharren (co-host) Well, thanks so much, Reese!
+I just...I had a moment with that.

+(guest)

+Well, thanks so much, Reese!
 So nice to have you back, we missed you on the project.

-00:52:33 Reese Irwin (guest) Yeah, I miss you guys, too!
+Yeah, I miss you guys, too!
 It's always been so much fun.
 I started in 2016, it's been four years, it's been great to be a part of it.

-00:52:43 Kandice Sharren (co-host) Glad to have you back in this small capacity, very briefly.
-00:52:47 Reese Irwin (guest) Yeah, I know, it's great.
+Glad to have you back in this small capacity, very briefly.

+Yeah, I know, it's great.
 Thank you so much.

-Kate Moffatt
+Kate Moffatt 00:52:58

-coming on the podcast to chat about this!-educational literature contains a wide range of formats and subgenres, even just among the books actually written for children.
+As Reese indicates so well in her interview-another big shoutout to Reese for coming on the podcast to chat about this!-educational literature contains a wide range of formats and subgenres, even just among the books actually written for children.
 Yet despite that diversity, the publication practices surrounding works about education and juvenile literature also demonstrate how publishers specialized in specific areas.
-So many of the resources Reese used were published and/or genre-specific, whether based on collections held in libraries like the Osborne Collection of Children's Literature, which is held at the University of Toronto

-Library, or bibliographic lists like Samuel Roscoe's John Newbery and His Successors.
+So many of the resources Reese used were published and/or genre-specific, whether based on collections held in libraries like the Osborne Collection of Children's Literature, which is held at the University of Toronto Library, or bibliographic lists like Samuel Roscoe's John Newbery and His Successors.
+00:53:37 Kandice Sharren (co-host)